nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 #### Content Types

 The list of content types to add this custom field to.
 Only models that subclass the `nautobot.extras.models.customfields.CustomFieldModel` model class can be selected.

+!!! note
+    When a custom field is created or associated to a new content type (model), all affected existing objects will be updated to add the custom field.
+The initial value will be set to the `default` value of the custom field.
+This update runs as a background task via [Celery](../installation/services.md#worker-service), so it may take a few seconds or more before all objects reflect the new custom field, depending on the size of your database.

 ### Validation Rules